vvt221/PUI2018_vvt221/HW5_vvt221/README.md

 * Independently coded the assignment.
 * In the spirit of reproducibility, matched the seed with Rachel to verify the values of various correlation coefficients, p-values etc
 * Extra-credit assignments: Borrowed the latitude and longitude limits from Rachel.
-* Gave coding pointers to Linda, Qinyu
+* Gave coding pointers to Linda, Qinyu and Kloe.